loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 ## Scenario One: Expose a CICS COBOL program as a RESTful API

-IBM® z/OS Connect Enterprise Edition (z/OS Connect EE) makes exposing a CICS® application through a RESTful API quick and easy.
+IBM® z/OS Connect Enterprise Edition (z/OS Connect EE) makes exposing a CICS® program through a RESTful API quick and easy.

 ![](img/topology_cics.png)

 This scenario guides you through the steps in roughly 30 minutes.
 By the end of the session, you'll know how to:

 *   Create and deploy an API from within IBM Developer for z Systems™.
-*   Associate and map an API to a service representation of a CICS application, no code required.
+*   Associate and map an API to a service representation of a CICS program, no code required.
 *   Test an API by using the built-in Swagger UI.

 No previous knowledge of CICS, z/OS Connect EE, or API design is needed, but some awareness of API terminology might help.